hemzaz/mermaids/README.md

    echo "<!DOCTYPE html><html><head><script src='https://cdn.jsdelivr.net/npm/mermaid/dist/mermaid.min.js'></script></head><body><pre class='mermaid'>$(cat file.mermaid)</pre><script>mermaid.initialize({startOnLoad:true});</script></body></html>" > preview.html
    ```

-### Making Changes

-When modifying or adding diagrams, please follow the style guide in [CLAUDE.md](./CLAUDE.md) for consistent styling and organization.

 ## 🤝 Contributing

 Your contributions are welcome!
 To contribute:

 1. **Fork the repository** to your GitHub account
 2. **Create a branch** for your changes
-3. **Make your updates** following the style guide in CLAUDE.md
-4. **Submit a pull request** with a clear description of your changes
+3. **Submit a pull request** with a clear description of your changes

-## 📝 Style Guide

-See [CLAUDE.md](./CLAUDE.md) for detailed styling guidelines, including:

-- Theme configuration and color palettes
-- Component visualization standards
-- Diagram organization principles
-- Technical detail requirements

 ## 📜 License